First off, there’s something important you need to know about eating on special occasions.

 For people going through cancer treatment, it can be sad and frustrating when the foods that you typically enjoy around the holidays don’t taste right.
 Or maybe you don’t feel much like eating at all.
 In these cases, I encourage you to find ways to enjoy the other holiday traditions.
-I thought this article has a helpful perspective:

 Healthy Holiday Habits & 5 Tips